xitrum-framework/xitrum/doc/sphinx/dev.rst

 If you use a plain text editor, not Eclipse:

 1. Run ``sbt run``
 2. Run ``sbt "~compile"`` in another console to compile in continuous/incremental mode
 3. In the editor, try editing a Scala file, and save

-The ``sbt ~compile`` process will automatically recompile the file, and JRebel will automatically reload the generated .class files.
+The ``sbt "~compile"`` process will automatically recompile the file, and JRebel will automatically reload the generated .class files.

 Routes are not reloaded
 ~~~~~~~~~~~~~~~~~~~~~~~